Diderot-Language/examples/README.md

 with information about the operators that they represent.
 * [`fs2d`](fs2d/): For generating 2D synthetic datasets.
 Demonstrates computing on globals at initialization-time, user-defined function, and printing.
+* [`vimg`](vimg/): Viewing, within a window of specified location and orientation, of an image or of some of its derived attributes.
+Demonstrates univariate colormapping, and some of the math behind other visualization methods.
 * [`iso2d`](iso2d/): Sampling isocontours with non-interacting particles using Newton-Raphson iteration.
 Demonstrates having an image dataset as an input variable, strands calling `die`,